 1. About Her

-Somehow I found out it´s making me more happy than anything else and when I graduated, my main subject was photography already.
+Somehow I found out it´s making me happier than anything else and when I graduated, my main subject was photography already.

 But to be honest, I had zero knowledge from teachers, all I learned came out from playing with photography myself.

 Later I started seeing connections between light, subject and concept and I am trying to master them every single day.

 2. What’s on your gear list?